LukeT2340/ELK-Monitoring-Sol/README.md

 ![Diagram](images/NetworkDiagram.jpg)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the "other_files"  file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the "playbooks and other files"  file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+  - /'playbooks and other files'/filebeat-playbook.yml

 This document contains the following details:
 - Description of the Topologu